 Weight loss diets.
 Workouts.
 Change lifestyle.
 These are major factors in losing unwanted pounds.
 Here is another one: keep hydrated with water and foods.

 Actually, this concept has been around for quite sometime already.
-A study was conducted involving almost 10,000 adults, ages ranging between 18 and 64 and results showed that staying hydrated with drinking water and eating vegetables and fruits rich in water content can help managing healthy weight, especially those who are obese or overweight.
+A study was conducted involving almost 10,000 adults, ages ranging between 18 and 64 and results showed that staying hydrated with drinking water and eating vegetables and fruits rich in water content can help to manage a healthy weight, especially those who are obese or overweight.

 Dr. Tammy Chang, assistant professor in the Department of Family Medicine at the University of Michigan, headed the study.
 He explained, “Staying hydrated is good for you no matter what, and our study suggests it may also be linked to maintaining a healthy weight.”
 He added, “Our findings suggest that hydration may deserve more attention when thinking about addressing obesity on a population level.”